BlitzFire3/slam-mirrorbot/README.md

 **1. Using ElephantSQL**
 - Go to https://elephantsql.com and create account (skip this if you already have **ElephantSQL** account)
-- Hit `Create New Instance`
+- Click on `Create New Instance`
-- Follow the further instructions in the screen
+- Follow the further instructions on the screen
 - Hit `Select Region`
 - Hit `Review`
 - Hit `Create instance`